Nested Catalan tables and a recurrence relation in noncommutative quantum field theory: Chord diagrams with threads

 Now that a visual way to study the recursion relation (\ref{e:rr}) has been introduced, it is much easier to demonstrate the concepts introduced in Secs.~\ref{sec:CT} and \ref{sec:Ctab}. \begin{exm} The operation $\smalllozenge\,$ is best demonstrated by an example:

 The corresponding chord diagrams are

 The diagrammatic recipe is to cut both diagrams on the right side of the designated node and paste the second into the first, where the counter-clockwise order of the nodes must be preserved.
-Then both designated nodes are connected by an orange thread and nodes $b_{1}$ and $b_{N-1}$ by a blue thread.
+Then both designated nodes (here $b_0,b_4$) are connected by a short-dashed thread and nodes $b_{1}$ and $b_7=b_{N-1}$ by a long-dashed thread.